exasol/public-knowledgebase/Support-and-Services/V8-faq.md

 Now Exasol 8 is available for AWS and on-premises.
 The on-premise version is also referred to as "as-Application" version as it can be installed on bare metal hardware as well as on top of a VM running a x86 Linux operating system.

-### What are the functional differences between the Cloud-versions and the on-premise ("as application") version
+### What are the functional differences between the Cloud-versions and the on-premise ("as application") version?

 #### Exasol 8 Cloud
 * Includes Storage/Compute decoupling based on cloud-provider based native object stores (AWS S3).